5 Greek Quotes That Will Empower Women To Travel Solo

 Quality is not an act; it is a habit

 These quotes are supplementary, well at least that’s how I receive them.

 I wonder who wouldn’t wish to know the smarter way to achieve all of that.

 I imagine Aristotle as a life coach that whispers into our ears what is most important in life, in order to win in this race of goals and choices.
 And his words create in my mind this narrative:

 Be dynamic; do not give up easily, misfortunes and problems always happen to all of us.
 Always have in mind where you wish to arrive and what your next goal is.

 It might be a new job, a new creative project, a new dress, a unique trip with friends or solo, it could just be a closer step to the real you.
 Focusing on that makes everything more clear, automatically you know what suits you or not, what must be kept or not.
 We all make choices, but now you make them with a deeper sense of reason and certainty.

 Once you follow that, then you begin to understand how easy it is to achieve Quality in your life.

 Because you have focused on the things you wished to have in your life and that is already a quality way of living and since this becomes your routine, your habit is not a random effect of a simple action, it is a whole lifestyle.

 - Thank you for reading!
-It would mean a lot if you shared any of your favourite quotes whether they are from Greece or not.
+It would mean a lot if you shared any of your favourite travel quotes (or general) whether they are from Greece or not.